Three Thousand Years of Longing: Plot

-Alithea Binnie is a British scholar who occasionally suffers from hallucinations of demonic beings.
-During a trip to Istanbul, Alithea purchases an antique bottle and unleashes the Djinn trapped within it.
-The Djinn offers to grant Alithea three wishes, so long as each one is truly her heart's desire, but Alithea argues that wishing is a mistake, accusing the Djinn of being a trickster.
-She tells him that when she was a child, she built herself an imaginary friend in the form of young boy and even imagined his whole life (which she wrote in a diary) but she finally decided to forget about him, fearing to be overwhelmed by her own imagination.
+Alithea Binnie is a British narratology scholar who occasionally hallucinates demonic beings.
+During a trip to Istanbul, Alithea purchases an antique Çeşm-i Bülbül (nightingale's eye) bottle and unleashes the Djinn trapped within it.
+The Djinn offers to grant Alithea three wishes, as long as each one is truly her heart's desire, with the following exceptions: no wishing for more wishes, no wishing for immortality, and no wishing for an end to sin or suffering.
+However, Alithea argues that wishing is a mistake, accusing the Djinn of being a trickster.
+She says that when she was a child, she created an imaginary friend in the form of a young boy and even imagined his whole life (which she wrote in a diary) but decided to forget about him, fearing to be overwhelmed by her own imagination.
 In response, the Djinn proceeds to tell her three tales of his past and how he ended up trapped in the bottle.

-The Djinn tells the story of the Queen of Sheba, his cousin and lover, being wooed by King Solomon, who imprisons the Djinn in a bottle which is cast into the Red Sea by a bird.
-The Djinn's second story centers on Gülten, a concubine in the palace of Suleiman the Magnificent.
-After finding the Djinn's bottle, Gülten wishes for Suleiman's son, Mustafa, to fall in love with her and subsequently wishes to bear his child.
-Hürrem Sultan, a favored concubine of Suleiman, schemes to have her son on the throne and convinces Suleiman that Mustafa is conspiring against him; this results in Mustafa's murder.
+In the first story, the Queen of Sheba, the Djinn's kin and lover, is wooed by King Solomon, who jealously imprisons the Djinn in a brass bottle which is cast into the Red Sea by a bird.
+Twenty-five centuries later the now-encrusted bottle is brought up from the ocean floor by fishermen and eventually is used as a stone in a wall.

+The second story centers on Gülten, a concubine in the palace of Suleiman the Magnificent.
+After finding the bottle, Gülten wishes for Suleiman's son, Mustafa, to fall in love with her and subsequently wishes to bear his child.
+Hürrem Sultan, a favored concubine of Suleiman, schemes to have her own son on the throne and convinces Suleiman that Mustafa is conspiring against him; this results in Mustafa's murder.
 Despite the Djinn's attempts to save her, the pregnant Gülten is also killed on Suleiman's orders before she can make her final wish.

-The Djinn wanders the palace for over 100 years, invisible due to the concealment of the bottle.
-He almost captures the attention of Murad IV, but the latter goes to war and becomes a vicious and ruthless ruler, later dying from alcoholism.
-His brother Ibrahim becomes the new sultan and develops a fetish for fat concubines.
-His favorite among them, Sugar Lump, uncovers the bottle, whereupon the Djinn appears to her and desperately begs her to make a wish.
-Sugar Lump thinks him a trickster and wishes for the Djinn to be reimprisoned in his bottle at the bottom of the Bosporus.
+With the third wish ungranted, the Djinn wanders the palace invisibly for over 100 years, his bottle concealed beneath a stone in an unused bathing room.
+He almost captures the attention of Murad IV, who goes to war and becomes a ruthless ruler, later dying from alcoholism.
+His brother Ibrahim becomes the new sultan and develops a fetish for overweight concubines.
+His favorite among them, Sugar Lump, after finding the bathing room while wandering through the palace, discovers the bottle when she slips and falls on the stone, breaking it.
+The Djinn appears to her and desperately begs her to make the third wish.
+Thinking he is a trickster, Sugar Lump wishes for the Djinn to be re-imprisoned in his bottle at the bottom of the Bosporus.